Read all the instructions carefully

 Other formats for better readability (e.g., reasonable font size and margins, headings, indentation for each paragraph's beginning, etc.)

-You should expect average masters student in LST who haven’t taken this or a similar course (or you yourself before taking this course) as readers of your paper.
-Therefore you should explain jargons that those people might not know (e.g., content retrieval, SOA, etc.).
+You should expect average master's student in LST who haven’t taken this or a similar course (or you yourself before taking this course) as readers of your paper.
+Therefore you should explain jargons that those people might not know (e.g., content retrieval, SOA, N400, etc.).

 It is a good idea to include tables and figures from the prior studies and/or fake ones for your experiment.
 All tables and figures should be accompanied by a figure/table number and should be referred to with the number.